openedx/edx-documentation/en_us/shared/course_features/cohorts/cohorted_courseware.rst

 .. note:: In addition to visibility settings for content groups, a learner's ability to see a course component also depends on whether it is hidden from students, whether the unit is published, and the course's release date.
-For details about previewing courseware in general, see :ref:`Preview Course Content`.
+For details about previewing course content in general, see :ref:`Preview Course Content`.

 .. _Associate Cohorts with Content Groups: